$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: Background on the representation-cell structure

-\begin{note} This phenomenon of nonzero differentials into a lower cone causing shifted weights in the free $\Mt$ generators will be called a \textbf{Kronholm shift}.
+This phenomenon of nonzero differentials into a lower cone causing shifted weights in the free $\Mt$ generators is called a \textbf{Kronholm shift}.
 In its simplest version, where just one $\Mt$ maps into the lower cone of another, the source $\Mt$ shifts up by the difference in fixed set dimension of the two free generators, and the target $\Mt$ shifts down by the same amount.
-A more general formula for shifts when an arbitrary number of $\Mt$s have nonzero-differentials to a lower cone appears in \cite{buddies}. \end{note}
+A more general formula for shifts when an arbitrary number of $\Mt$s have nonzero-differentials to a lower cone appears in \cite{buddies}.

 This trick of deducing properties of unknown differentials in one representation-cell construction (see Definition \ref{def:repcell}) by leveraging what is known about another construction continues to be a useful strategy as we move to larger Grassmannians.